moshensky/pdf-visual-diff/docs/snapshot_mode_requirements.md

 ## Behaviour Requirements

-- **Baseline Creation:** When no snapshot exists and `snapshotMode: 'per-page'` is requested, render each page, compute the filename padding as the number of digits in the rendered page count, write baseline PNGs using that width (path pattern `baseline/page-<zero padded index>.png`), populate `manifest.pages` in ascending `index`, and return success unless `failOnMissingSnapshot` is `true`.
+- **Baseline Creation:** When no snapshot exists and `snapshotMode: 'per-page'` is requested, render each page, compute the filename padding as the number of digits in the rendered page count, write baseline PNGs using that width (path pattern `baseline/page-<zero padded index>.png`), populate `manifest.pages` in the order rendered, and return success unless `failOnMissingSnapshot` is `true`.
 - **Comparisons:** When comparing to an existing per-page snapshot:
-  - Load manifest entries in ascending `index` order, derive baseline PNG paths using `baselinePadWidth = String(manifest.pages.length).length` (pattern `baseline/page-<zero padded index>.png`), and compare against the freshly rendered pages from the current run.
+  - Iterate over `manifest.pages` in order, derive baseline PNG paths using `baselinePadWidth = String(manifest.pages.length).length` (pattern `baseline/page-<zero padded index>.png`), and compare against the freshly rendered pages from the current run.
-  - For pages that exist in the manifest, reuse `baselinePadWidth` when writing matching `actual`/`diff` filenames.
+  - For pages that exist in the manifest, reuse `baselinePadWidth` when writing matching `actual`/`diff` filenames (index implied by array position).
   - Treat rendered pages beyond the manifest length as newly added; create corresponding `actual`/`diff` artefacts using `padWidth = max(baselinePadWidth, numberOfDigitsInCurrentRenderCount)` so only the new pages adopt a wider width when needed.
-(Here, `numberOfDigitsInCurrentRenderCount` is `String(totalPagesRenderedThisRun).length`.)
+(Here, `numberOfDigitsInCurrentRenderCount` is `String(totalPagesRenderedThisRun).length`, and `totalPagesRenderedThisRun` equals the number of rasterised pages produced during the current comparison.)
   - If the render produces fewer pages than the manifest describes, generate diff placeholders for the missing indices (using the derived baseline path) and do not create `actual` artefacts for those pages.
   - Populate the `actual` and `diff` folders only for pages that differ.
 Matching pages must have their existing `actual`/`diff` files removed if present.
 - **Mode Mismatches:** If the stored manifest’s `snapshotMode` differs from the requested mode (including single-image artefacts without a manifest), abort the comparison or baseline creation with an error that names the snapshot, the detected mode, the requested mode, and the path the user must clean or regenerate.
 - **Manifest Stability:** Comparisons must not rewrite `manifest.json`; only baseline creation or an explicit baseline refresh (e.g., CLI promotion) may update it.
-- **Synthetic Diffs:** For missing or extra pages, generate a placeholder PNG in the `diff` folder that contains a solid banner in the top-left corner (16 px padding, consistent palette such as amber `#FFB300` for baseline-only pages and teal `#1ABC9C` for actual-only pages) with copy such as “Baseline has no page <index>” or “Actual run skipped page <index>”.
+- **Synthetic Diffs:** For missing or extra pages, generate a placeholder PNG in the `diff` folder that contains a solid banner in the top-left corner (16 px padding, consistent palette such as amber `#FFB300` for baseline-only pages and teal `#1ABC9C` for actual-only pages) with copy such as “Baseline has no page <index>” or “Actual run skipped page <index>”, where `<index>` equals the 1-based page position.
 - **Hashing:** Use Node’s SHA-256 implementation to compute baseline hashes when writing files.
 Update `lastUpdated` only when manifest contents change (e.g., baseline rewritten).
 - **Baseline Refresh:** Document that accepting new output requires deleting the existing baseline artefacts (entire `__snapshots__/<name>` directory for per-page mode, or `<name>.png`, `<name>.new.png`, and `<name>.diff.png` for single-image).
 On the next run—if `failOnMissingSnapshot` is `false`—a new baseline must be created automatically using the baseline-creation rules above.